mlcommons/dynabench/new_builder_evaluation/readme.md

 }
 ```

-Make sure you store the name of the role because you'd have to add it to a .env file
+Make sure you store the name of the role because you'd have to add it to a .env file.

-example variable name:
+Example variable name:

 - EXECUTION_ROLE_ARN=arn:aws:iam::42676594657:role/dynabench_arn

 Steps:

-1. On the left side of the screen, click on *roles*
+1. On the left side of the screen, click on *roles*.

    ![roles](img/roles.png)

-2. On the up right corner of the screen select *create role*
+2. On the up right corner of the screen select *create role*.

    ![create_role](img/cretate_role.png)

-3. Click on *Custom trust policy* and paste the json showed previosly and click on *next*
+3. Click on *Custom trust policy* and paste the json showed previosly and click on *next*.

    ![policy](img/policy.png)

-4. Search *AmazonECSTaskExecutionRolePolicy* and add the policy, then click on the *next* button
+4. Search *AmazonECSTaskExecutionRolePolicy* and add the policy, then click on the *next* button.

    ![next_button](img/role_policy.png)

-5. Type a role name and click on *create role*
+5. Type a role name and click on *create role*.

    ![create_role](img/role_name.png)

 ### Creating ECS cluster <a name="cluster"></a>

-Create and ECS cluster with 2 subnets, a new VPC and a new security group
+Create and ECS cluster with 2 subnets, a new VPC and a new security group.
 Make sure you store the name of your cluster and name of the 2 subnets because you have to add them to the .env file
 example variables names: